Skip to main content

 Below, you'll find a table outlining key sections of Michigan's car accident compensation laws, including limits on damages and the statute of limitations.

-Statute of Limitations Three years for most personal injury and property damage lawsuits (§ 600.5805)
+Statute of limitations Three years for most personal injury and property damage lawsuits (§ 600.5805)

-Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
-While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are subject to change through new legislation, higher court rulings, ballot initiatives, and other means.
+While we strive to provide the most current information, consult a Michigan car accident attorney or conduct legal research to verify your state laws.

 Types of Damages

-Examples of economic damages include:
+Examples of economic damages in a car accident lawsuit include:

 • Lost wages